 Compared to combustion cars, electric drive technology lowers engine noise, emissions, maintenance and running costs.
 However, one consequence of the many electric vehicle benefits is a significant increase in weight.
 Batteries are heavy and their weight places additional strain on electric car tyres.

 Electric car tyre torque also has a positive and negative side.
 On the one hand, it means instant acceleration.
 On the other, this instant torque places additional strain on the tyre.

-Choosing the right tyres for electric vehicles is essential for efficiency, braking performance and mileage.
-Here’s what to consider when buying new electric or hybrid car tyres:
+Choosing the right tyres for electric vehicles is essential for an EV‘s efficiency, braking performance and mileage.
+Here’s what to consider when buying new tyres for electric or hybrid cars:

 If possible, replace tyres with original equipment models, which were not only designed for the needs of electric vehicles, but specifically made to fit the precise model you are driving.
-In 2020, six of the world's ten highest-volume manufacturers of electric vehicles relied on our tyres for their vehicles.
-These included Tesla with its Model 3 and Model S and Volkswagen with the ID.3.
-Also Asian manufacturers, for example BYD, one of China's largest car producers, rely on our tyres as original equipment for their electric vehicles.
+We have provided original equipment tyres for Tesla and the Volkswagen ID.3.